 - It's also a good idea to make an appointment for a gynecological exam with your health care provider, or at a clinic such as Planned Parenthood.
 There you will be able to discuss whether you had sexual intercourse, and determine if pregnancy and/or sexually transmitted infection (STIs) testing makes sense.

-If this happened within the last 5 days (120 hours), emergency contraception (EC) is an option you have for pregnancy prevention.
+If this happened within the last five days (or 120 hours), emergency contraception (EC) is an option you have for pregnancy prevention.
 In the US, one-pill formulations of EC are available without a prescription and without proof of age on the retail shelves at many pharmacies and drugstores.
-To learn more about EC, check out Princeton's emergency contraception website.
+To learn more about EC, check out Princeton University's emergency contraception website.

 While the possibility that you are pregnant may be foremost on your mind, it's not clear from your question what this experience feels like for you emotionally.
 Perhaps over time, after reading this answer and gathering other information, your reactions and needs will change.
 In any case, you deserve support, access to resources, and an open ear.
 No matter what you decide to do or how you view what happened, talking with someone you trust may prove very helpful.

 Another difficult aspect of the situation to consider, is that it's possible your experience may have been non-consensual, considering that you were drunk and don't remember exactly what happened.
 There's also a possibility someone slipped a drug into your drink.
 This may be difficult to consider in addition to your other concerns, however there are people who can speak with you about this possibility.
 You may find it helpful to talk to a trused counselor or psychologist.
 If you need one, your health care provider can give you a reference.
 Even if you're not sure how to describe the situation, a counselor may prove to be a valuable experience as you reflect on the experience.
 You can also call Rape, Abuse, & Incest National Network (RAINN), a free, confidential, nationwide service that will connect you with resources in your area.